Abhimkul/mymajorcodes/README.md

-These are original major codes written by me till now!
+These are the original major codes written by me till now!